Brahmin Solutions

 QA focuses on perfecting systems to improve quality

 Since quality assurance is all about creating workable systems, make sure your training, planning, documentation, and monitoring are regularly updated.
-Since quality assurance is about proactive strategies, you're going to want to focus on the processes that go into developing and manufacturing your product.
+Because QA is about proactive strategies, you're going to want to focus on the processes that go into developing and manufacturing your product.
 That means keeping your staff trained, your processes planned thoroughly, having plenty of documentation, and regularly updating your monitoring practices.

 These are all factors you can set up ahead of time to ensure that your product is consistent.